goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 "The test already proves it works.
 Don't you trust it?"

-I explained that if we had to break our flow to manually test every change, we’d waste a lot of time.
+I explained that if we had to break our flow to manually test every change, we'd waste a lot of time.

-"Go ahead and check, but we don’t really need the browser until it's time to style the component."
+"Go ahead and check, but we won't need the browser until it's time to style the component."

 They opened the browser anyway, and were happy with what they saw.